jhburns/3GCI/Documentation/Profile.md

 # Profile
-Everyone should have a profile in the about section which consists of an image, name, title(position), and email
+Make a new blank person file with `yarn new-pepe [firstintial, lastname]`, Ex: `yarn new-pepe jburns` then go into */data/people* to edit it.

-## Make a new one
+Everyone should have a profile in the about section which consists of an image, name, title(position), and email.

-- Go to *./data/people* and make a new *.toml* file with any filename. [first initial][last name].toml is recommended.Ex jburns.toml
+## File Contents

-- Next, copy this into the new file:
+- This is roughly what a new blank file will look like:
 ```
 name = ""
 title = ""